Monday: 8:30 A.M. - 4:00 P.M.

 - Every Friday, we have Kona Shaved Ice arrive.
 Please bring $3-6.00 for your child. (optional)

-To the left we have given examples of what to bring to camp daily.
+To the left we have given examples of what to bring with you to camp daily.

 Camp Switch Willo Rules